-A budget maps how you’ll spend your money, setting limits for certain categories of spending.
+A budget is a plan for how you’ll spend your money, including limits for spending on certain things.

 Knowing exactly how much money you've got coming in and going out – as well as where it goes – can help you prioritise spending.
 This means you can make your money last and potentially save more each month.

 An app or online budgeting tool can be a great resource, but a spreadsheet or a notebook and pen can work too.
 Whatever you choose, make sure it’s something you can keep track of and update.

 Take a look at how much money you have coming in on a regular basis, like your salary.
 If your income changes from month to month, work out the average over the last 3 months.

 Then, looking at your bank statements or transaction history for the last 3 months, work out your average monthly spend.
 By comparing your income and expenses, you'll see if you're living beyond your means or if you've got money left over.

 It can be helpful to put your expenses into categories so you can see specific areas where you may be overspending.
 Include regular outgoings like:

 - eating out

 If you have an iPhone, you might want to use Balance After Bills.
 It’s a feature in the app that subtracts all your regular monthly bills to show how much you’ve got free to spend or save.